This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We completely messed up with getting our Broadway tickets and I almost paid for my tickets twice.
 Well, I actually did, but I got a refund.
 That was an almost $500 mistake!
 Ouch.

-If you are traveling s a family or with a group and have the same situation, it’s okay for one of you to opt out and save money.
+If you are traveling as a family or with a group and have the same situation, it’s okay for one of you to opt-out and save money.

 Tips for getting discounted Broadway tickets you can: